Azure/jumpstart-cerebral/README.md

 az deployment group create -g Cerebral -f main.bicep -p main.bicepparam
 ```

+- Once the deployment is complete, SSH into the created virtual machine and continue to the next step.

 ### Step 2 - Install Cerebral

 #### Deploy Namespace, InfluxDB, Simulator, and Redis